nocpiun/calcium/README.md

 Calcium is a web-based calculator written in React + Typescript.

-If you have any problem or idea, it's welcome to open an issue to let me know.
+If you encounter any problems or have any ideas, feel free to open an issue to let me know.

 _[Here is the Wiki](https://github.com/nocpiun/calcium/wiki)_

 _[Here is the Manual](https://github.com/nocpiun/calcium/wiki/Manual)_

-#### Why its name is Calcium?
+#### Why is its name Calcium?

 ```
 Calculator -> calc -> Ca (Chemical Element) -> Calcium